pulumi/tf2pulumi/README.md

 $ tf2pulumi --target-language csharp
 ```

+By default, the conversion output will be stored in the current working directory.
+To override
+this, use the `--output` (`-o` for short) flag.

 If `tf2pulumi` complains about missing Terraform resource plugins, install those plugins as per the
 instructions in the error message and re-run the command above.